openaps/docs/docs/Build-manual-system/Using-oref0-tools.md

 $ openaps alias add gather-profile "report invoke settings/settings.json settings/bg_targets.json settings/insulin_sensitivities.json settings/basal_profile.json settings/profile.json"
 ```

 Remember, what you name things is not important - but remembering WHAT you name each thing and using it consistently throughout is key to saving you a lot of debugging time.
 Also, note that the name of your report and the name of the corresponding file created by the report are the same.
 For example, you invoke a report called "settings/settings.json" and the results are stored in "settings/settings.json".
-The corresponding output file is created only once you invoke the report.
+The corresponding output file is created by invoking the report.

 ## The calculate-iob process